-Mary Cassatt was born May 22, 1844 in Allegheny City, Pennsylvania – now part of Pittsburgh.
+Mary Cassatt was born May 22, 1844, in Allegheny City, Pennsylvania – now part of Pittsburgh.
 She was an American painter and printmaker.
 Her paintings often showed women with children in everyday scenes.
-You can see her love for children in her work, although she never had children of her own.

 Mary was the daughter of a wealthy Pittsburgh businessman.
 Her family thought travel was an important part of education.
 When she was a child, she had her first drawing and music lessons in Europe where she also learned German and French.
 She saw paintings by many famous French artists at the Paris World’s Fair in 1855.

 Although Mary’s parents did not want her to be a professional artist, she began to study art in earnest at the Pennsylvania Academy of Fine Arts in Philadelphia when she was fifteen.
 She continued her studies while the United States was torn apart by the Civil War.
 In 1866, she returned to Europe to study.
 She worked hard to study painting.
 Women could not attend the art school in Paris, L’Ecole des Beaux-Arts, so she asked one of masters from the school to tutor her privately.
 She got a permit to copy art in the Louvre Museum so she could improve her artistic techniques, and she traveled in Europe studying and copying old master paintings.